Sid Haig: The Pasadena Playhouse

-Acting career
+Career

 Haig's first acting role was in a 1960 short student film titled The Host, directed by Jack Hill at UCLA.
 This launched Haig's more-than-four-decade acting career in over fifty films and 350 television episodes.
 Haig became a staple in Hill's films, such as Spider Baby, Coffy and Foxy Brown.
 In 1971, Haig appeared in THX 1138, the feature film directorial debut of George Lucas, as well as the James Bond film Diamonds Are Forever.

 Haig's television debut was a role in a 1962 episode of The Untouchables.
 He also appeared in a number of other television programs, including Batman, The Man from U.N.C.L.E., Gunsmoke, Mission: Impossible, Star Trek, Get Smart, The Flying Nun, Mary Hartman, Mary Hartman, Emergency!, Charlie's Angels, Jason of Star Command, Fantasy Island, Buck Rogers in the 25th Century, The Dukes of Hazzard, The A-Team, MacGyver, and Just the Ten of Us.

 Haig temporarily retired from acting in 1992, feeling typecast: "I just didn't want to play stupid heavies anymore.
 They just kept giving me the same parts but just putting different clothes on me.
 It was stupid, and I resented it, and I wouldn't have anything to do with it".
 Haig did not work in acting for five years, instead training and becoming a certified hypnotherapist.
 During this time, he was offered the role of Marsellus Wallace (later to be played by Ving Rhames) in Pulp Fiction, the second feature film directed by Quentin Tarantino.
 At the time, Haig was concerned that low-budget television had been detrimental to his career and, at seeing the shooting script and the short number of days dedicated for each locale, he reportedly passed on the project; he is said to have later regretted this decision.
 Haig later appeared as a judge in Tarantino's 1997 film Jackie Brown, a part written specifically for Haig by Tarantino.